-Dushyant Karnik Sustainability expert Associate - Energy and Sustainability, QODA Consulting
+Dushyant Karnik Sustainability expert Technical Director - Sustainability and Building Physics, etch Associates

-With a background in architecture, renewable building services and building physics, Dushyant Karnik has worked on several low energy and Passivhaus schemes across the UK, advocating for the fabric first approach to deliver net zero developments while maintaining a balance between energy reduction, occupant comfort and wellbeing.
-Dushyant specialises in decarbonisation of historic listed buildings, sustainability and net zero strategies for new builds.
-He is a certified Passivhaus designer, AECB Building and Retrofit Certifier and is part of the 'Cost of EnerPHit' technical working group at the UK Passivhaus Trust. www.qodaconsulting.com
+Dushyant Karnik is an experienced sustainability professional with a strong background in architecture, renewable building services, and building physics.
+He has led numerous low-energy and Passivhaus projects across the UK, advocating a fabric-first approach to achieve NZC developments while prioritising energy efficiency, occupant comfort, and wellbeing.
+Specialising in the decarbonisation of historic buildings, Dushyant also develops sustainability and net zero strategies for new builds.
+His diverse portfolio spans residential, education, commercial, and heritage sectors.
+Dushyant is a certified Passivhaus Designer and an AECB Building and Retrofit Certifier.